abhaanisha/Head-Gesture-Recognition-System/report.md

 *   **Validation Accuracy:** ~85%–90% (realistic, non-overfit performance).
 *   **Confusion Matrix:** Analyzed to confirm that distinct gestures like "Tilt Left" were not confused with "Nods."
+*   **Inference Speed:** Profiling confirmed an inference time of ~0.1 ms per window, fitting comfortably within the hardware's real-time requirements.

+---

+## 6. Model Compression & Efficiency Metrics

+To ensure the system remains responsive while handling dual-IMU streams and Wi-Fi communication, we evaluated the efficiency of both our primary and research models.
+Our goal was to find the "Pareto Optimal" point — the best balance between high accuracy and low resource consumption.

+### Techniques Used

+*   **Python Transpilation (Decision Tree):** The trained Decision Tree was exported as a self-contained Python `score()` function using **m2cgen**, eliminating any runtime dependency (no TFLite, no NumPy).
+*   **Post-Training Quantization (PTQ):** INT8 quantization was applied to the CNN, converting 32-bit weights into 8-bit integers to run on the microcontroller's integer hardware.
+*   **Quantization-Aware Training (QAT):** 8-bit precision loss was simulated during training to improve the robustness of the quantized model.
-*   **Inference Speed:** Profi*   **Architectural Selection:** The heavy baseline CNN was replaced with a more serialized, filter-efficient design to minimize static RAM footprint.
+*   **Architectural Selection:** The heavy baseline CNN was replaced with a more serialized, filter-efficient design to minimize static RAM footprint.
 *   **Global Average Pooling (GAP):** GAP replaced traditional Flatten layers, reducing total parameters by ~90% before deployment.

 ### Comparative Efficiency Metrics